0ptera/Opteras-Library/readme.md

 # Optera's Library
-A small library of functions I often use and got tired of maintaining in every mod.
+A library of functions I often use and got tired of maintaining in every mod.

 ## Usage: